demisto/content/Packs/cisco-meraki/Integrations/cisco-meraki/README.md

 ### meraki-fetch-clients
 ***
-List the clients of a device, up to a maximum of a month ago
+List the clients of a device, up to a maximum of a month ago.

 #### Base Command